windmill-labs/windmilldocs/blog/2023-06-05-discord-bot/index.md

 1. Create the embeddings for the question
 2. Retrieve the documents from Supabase using the `match_documents` function.
-3. Using a prompt, ask OpenAI to generate the answer given the question and the documents
+3. Using a prompt, use GPT-4 or any other models to generate the answer given the question and the documents
 4. Return the answer

 The prompt is the following: